MIKE’S WINE NOTES:

 Bouquet – Blackcurrant, cassis, black olives & dark chocolate with hints of marzipan

-Palate – Sweet red berries, blackcurrant and vanilla laced with earthy tones make this wine very approachable now while it is clear that it will improve with time.
+Palate – Sweet red berries, blackcurrant and vanilla laced with earthy tones make this wine very approachable now (2021) while it is clear that it will get even better with time.

 ANDREW’S WINE NOTES: